 As mentioned above, some BMX riders will require a full face helmet providing extra protection for the face, chin and mouth but this is mostly reserved for those that race.

 The other type of helmet features an open face and resembles an urban or skater type of helmet.
-These provide good coverage of the temporal regions and far more coverage of the occipital region, however, they do suffer of limited ventilation.
-BMX helmets are typically kept quite simple so to be durable and cost effective – they often provide various thicknesses of foam padding to adjust fit with.
+These provide good coverage of the temporal regions and far more coverage of the occipital region, however, they do suffer from limited ventilation.
+BMX helmets are typically kept quite simple so to be durable and cost-effective – they often provide various thicknesses of foam padding to adjust fit with.